stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * When the LED is turned on, the fail-safe settings are recorded.
 * Change the sub-protocol back to the original setting and the LED will turn off.

-Always test the Fail-safe settings before flying.
-Turning off the transmitter should initiate a fail-safe after one second.
+Before flying a model, always test the fail-safe values after they have been set.

 ## Telemetry
 When the sub-protocol is set to "V3 Telm", the receiver sends telemetry packets back to the transmitter.
 Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7 as telemetry values A1 and A2.